institut-de-genomique/hibernatetools-gradle-plugin/README.md

 ```

-The symbol * means any characters.
+The symbol '.*' means any characters repeated 0 on n times.
 In given example class will be mapped from foo and bar  tables and also any table where name start with other